Social Media Marketing for Accountants

 The firms that win are the ones that stay relevant

 The market does not reward the firm that posts the most.
-It rewards the firm that consistently shows up with relevant, credible and commercially useful content.
+It rewards the firm that consistently shows up with relevant, credible and commercially useful content - and then has a method for turning that post visibility into meetings.

 That is the real opportunity with social media marketing for accountants.
-It gives you a way to stay visible before a prospect is ready, credible when they start comparing options and memorable when they finally decide to enquire.
+It gives you a way to stay visible before a prospect is ready, credible when they start comparing options and memorable when they finally decide to engage an accountancy firm.
 Not every post will generate a lead.
 Not every platform will suit your audience.
-But a focused strategy can turn social media from a low-value marketing habit into a reliable source of conversations.
+But a focused strategy can turn social media from a low-value marketing habit into a reliable source of new prospect meetings.

-If your current approach is producing likes but not leads, the answer is not more noise.
-It is a better commercial plan.
+The bottom line is this.
+If your current approach is producing likes but not leads, the answer is not to churn out more content.
+It is to come up with a better commercial plan of action.
+Chat with the Social Hire team if you'd like help figuring this out.

 About the company...